martin-obs/OVERLAP_PROBE_EPROFILE/README.md

 Creating a virtualenv
 ----------------------------

-To use the code please create a Python virtual environment and then install this package using pip.
+To use the code please clone and install into virtual Python environment using pip.

 To create a virtual environment: